 The worst thing you can do on the video call is to use your laptop camera.
 Your partners on the other side will see you from the bottom, with a big head and looking at them like you would search for something on the keyboard.
 Definitely not a good idea.

-That’s why to communicate in a comfortable way through video conference calls, you have to first, choose the right video conference software, second – the right conference call headset, and finally the best video conference camera.
+That’s why to communicate in a comfortable way through video conference calls, you have to first, choose the right video conference software, second – the right conference call headset or call conference speakers, and finally the best video conference camera.
 In this post, I will tell you, base on my experience, which video conference camera features are important to experience comfortable video calls with a clear image and best video quality.

 The Most Important Features of Best Video Conference Camera